 In Dealing with Swindlers and Devils: Literature and Business Ethics, Christopher Michaelson writes that ‘One instrumental function of literature is to imitate life, thereby expanding our vision beyond our parochial interests; to see literature merely as a didactic instrument to serve business interests misses the point that literature should expand understanding, our sense of what in addition to business is interesting and valuable.’

 I wanted to write a series of articles for business owners who are interested in writing books.
 I have always been drawn to the entrepreneurs of the world and in a way, I consider myself one and due to the stresses and the challenges of running a business or company, we often find ourselves too close to the action – too connected to the drama, when all we need to do, sometimes, is sit back – and write about it.
 I have begun to talk to business owners about why a ghostwriter is so fundamental to their business.
 To begin, the question here is wrong.
 Why is a book important to a business?
 This is the question.
 But to avoid disappointment, please turn back now if you are expecting a blog about ‘business’ or anything like that.
-This thesis reminds us what words can do, what books can do.
+This article reminds us what words can do, what books can do.
 Understanding this helps encourage us to write our great works.
 So… why a book?

 Preceding this question, what is a book?
 An object with images in it (letters) that link to form words.
 What are words?
 What is communication?
 Understanding what is happening when we are writing a book will help shine a light on these fundamentals, because what happens to a person when they write one can be nothing short of magic.
 Sometimes that’s what businesses need… a touch of magic.
 Sometimes what business owners are in need of is a new best friend.
 As Groucho Marx said, ‘Outside of a dog, a book is man’s best friend.
 Inside of a dog it’s too dark to read.’

-A book is somehow able to do the unusual, considering it is mostly just a two-hundred gram object made of wood and ink, yet one that is strangely capable of propelling an idea or business forward like a springboard, or a nexus that all things benefit from travel via.
+A book is somehow able to do the unusual, considering it is mostly just a two-hundred gram object made of wood and ink, yet one that is strangely capable of propelling an idea or business forward like a springboard, or a nexus that all things benefit from travelling via.
 Throughout history, there has been nothing more influential to the ways ideas propel, civilisations change, ideologies springboard, than to document and shape a thesis, a presentation, a story – into a book.

 Words are charged with information.
 In advertising, words are often projected out through different colour patterns, geometrical orders and vibrational tones to deliver even more charged meaning, and because there is nothing more powerful than this combination or order, words have strength ten times, if not a thousand times more than any gun or sword.
 Because ‘the pen is mightier than the sword’, books do change cultures, ways of thinking, societies and science.
 If we are still in question about this, and the power of the word, we may wish to consider just some of the books listed by British poet and critic Martin Seymour-Smith in his work entitled conveniently for this discussion: The 100 Most Influential Books Ever Written: The History of Thought from Ancient Times to Today.
 The Hebrew Bible, the Kabbalah, Analects by Confucius, the Communist Manifesto by Karl Marx and Friedrich Engels, for example.
 Think of these books in terms of all that they are – words on a page.
 Think of what they have done.
 Here are a few more: